zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

       <copy>./02_query_enabled_unified_policies.sh</copy>
       ````

-9. If you want, you can re-do the previous steps and make changes to the Unified Audit Policies<br>
+9. If you want, you can re-do the previous steps and make changes to the Unified Audit Policies
 For example, don't enable the `Center for Internet Security (CIS) Configuration` and re-run the two shell scripts to see what changes!